Do you need money help?

 - You do not make enough to pay your bills

-There are several reasons you aren’t able to pay your bills:
+There are several reasons you need money help:

 - an “emergency” ate up your savings